Joshua82188/ISpotFishing-Tool/README.md

 The Attachments Detection and Analysis method detect any attachments attached to an email.
 Attachments can include files such as documents, spreadsheets, etc, or can consist of any software such as .exe files.
 The tool will detect these attachments, but it will also display a list of these attachments and scan them for analysis.

+### Keyword Detection and Analysis

+The Keyword Detection and Analysis method detects specific keywords mentioned in the body of an email.
+The tool will detect these keywords, but it will also display a list of the keywords detected and present them for analysis e.g., be able to identify how many times a keyword was mentioned in the email.
+The following keywords can be detect by the tool:

 ### How to run these methods when viewing an email

 Before viewing an email, you must ensure that you are logged in with the correct account on the tool.
 Otherwise, the tool will not be able to retrieve or fetch any data from the email you’re wishing to analyse.